 • Among his hundreds of concert production credits, a major highlight is 2017’s Caledonia Sings: The Raghu Lokanathan Songbook, a tribute to the music of his friend and artistic collaborator of many years.
 Stewart staged this show independently as a fully-produced evening at the 300-soft-seat Prince George Playhouse, with a two sets of artistically reinterpreted covers of Lokanathan’s songs by accomplished Prince George artists, including a house band comprised of pianist Patrick Kilcullen, drummer Danny Bell, and multi-instrumentalist Curtis Abriel.

-Along the way, Stewart has carried out hundreds of hours of concert MCing in contexts from punk shows to introducing a Canada Games artistic festival performance; produced recordings for dozens of rock, jazz, and folk artists, including for most of his own projects, as well as recording for Raghu Lokanathan and mastering for Stanley Jason Zappa; designed posters, written bios, planned and executed marketing campaigns, done fundraising, and so on.
+Along the way, Stewart has carried out hundreds of hours of concert MCing in contexts from punk shows to introducing a Canada Winter Games artistic festival performance; he has produced recordings for dozens of rock, jazz, and folk artists, including for most of his own projects, as well as recording for Raghu Lokanathan and mastering for the New Texture label; he has designed posters, written bios, planned and executed marketing campaigns, done fundraising, and so on.
 He hosted his own campus radio show for six years.